adusachev/scanplot/README.md

 ## Input data requirements

-The algorithm supports only 3-channel RGB images.
+The algorithm supports only 3 channel RGB images.
-Target scatter plot may have several markers of any shape and color.
+Scatter plot may have several markers of any shape and color.

+Input data that is **not supported**:
+- markers with gradient color
+- markers with alpha channel
-It is assumed that markers of the same type have approximately the same size in pixels.
+- markers of the same type but with different sizes
-Markers with gradient color are not supported.

 ![](./readme_images/data_requirements.png)